JHYdotSource/observer-resize/README.md

 # A ResizeObserver Case Study
 ## ResizeObserver vs. EventListener vs. Container Queries
+In this study I try to achieve the same result with three different techniques.
+I will examine the differences, advantages and disadvantages, as well as their uses.
+The goal is not to find the worst or best but to show other developers a wide range of possibilities.

 ### EventListener: Resize
 The EventListener is the least flexible function to compute size changes